AndersDeath/diary2/README.md

 The landlord came for the money and fixed some kitchen stuff.
 It's nice.
 Thanks to him.

 # 24 August 2022 - Wednesday - Saint-Petersburg

+Ive started this day from product training and english learning.
+I also fixed tooth.
+Prices for dental service increased a lot. it's not a surprise.
+Also I published knock from the future piece of news.
+I think it will be fun to publish this kind of stuff.